mrabbitz/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 ## Part 3: Performance Analysis
 **Terms**
+- **Max Lights Per Cluster (MLPC):** Refers to the maximum number of lights that can be stored in each 3D cluster for Clustered rendering methods.
+A higher MLPC allows for more lights per cluster but can increase the memory footprint and reduce performance.
-- Frames Per Second (FPS): the measurment of performance in this section.
+- **Frames Per Second (FPS):** The primary metric used to measure performance in this section.
 FPS is measured using [stats.js](https://github.com/mrdoob/stats.js).
-- Max Lights Per Cluster (MLPC): represents the allocated buffer size for a given 3D cluster such that up to this number can be represented in a cluster.
-- Loss of Quality (LOQ): when the accurate representation of the scene is diminished.
+- **Loss of Quality (LOQ):** The degradation of visual quality in rendering, including inaccuracies in lighting and potential artifacts.

 ### 3.1: FPS vs Scene Light Count
 **Section 3.1 fixed variables: MLPC of 512**